JuliaPhysics/Measurements.jl/docs/examples.rst

 Some `linear algebra <http://docs.julialang.org/en/stable/stdlib/linalg/>`__ functions work out-of-the-box, without defining specific methods for them.
-For example, you can solve linear systems, do matrix multiplication and dot product between vectors, find inverse, determinant, and trace of a matrix, do QR factorization, etc.
+For example, you can solve linear systems, do matrix multiplication and dot product between vectors, find inverse, determinant, and trace of a matrix, do LU and QR factorization, etc.

 .. code-block:: julia